-Over the past 39 years, I’ve been asked this question over a hundred times.
+Since 1983, I’ve been asked this question over a hundred times.
 The biggest reason this question is asked is because potential condo buyers have been told by friends and real estate agents that an inspection is not necessary because the condo association takes care of the common property.
 This is true, but only to a limited extent.
 Most potential condo buyers fail to realize that they will own part of the building or buildings and share in the common property expenses.

 Speaking from over 4 decades of experience inspecting condos